Post Office House2 Church Street, Belford, Northumberland, NE70 7LS, England

 There’s not much good that comes out of post office closures, but this unique B&B is an exception.
-Post Office House in Belford has been beautifully repurposed as an elegant and welcoming home from home just off the A1 and within easy reach of the glorious beaches and castles of North Northumberland.
+Grade II Listed Post Office House in Belford has been beautifully repurposed as an elegant and welcoming home from home just off the A1 and within easy reach of the glorious beaches and castles of North Northumberland.

 There are three guest bedrooms here, sympathetically restored to reflect the Victorian period and the former role of the building.
 Unlike most Wolsey Lodges there is no separate living area for guests downstairs, but all guest bedrooms are large enough to accommodate armchairs so you can relax in your room.
 They’re well-appointed too, with Krups Nespresso coffee machines, 32″ Smart TVs, bathrobes and fine linens.
 All are en-suite with walk-in Mira power showers, heated towel rails and Scottish Fine Soap Company toiletries.

 Rooms are quiet and relaxing, with sumptuous blackout curtains supplemented, in all three rooms, by wooden shutters.
 Next door but one there is a traditional, very welcoming pub with a wonderful open fire and a selection of real ales.
-And if you feel like a nightcap each room’s hospitality tray includes a bottle of Lindisfarne mead on arrival.
-On chilly mornings the breakfast room is heated by a wood-burning stove and when the weather is kind guests are free to relax in the sheltered courtyard garden with wonderful countryside views.
-There is, of course, WiFi throughout.
+On chilly mornings the breakfast room is heated by a wood-burning Jotul stove and when the weather is kind guests are free to relax in the sheltered courtyard garden with countryside views and our lovely resident sheep!
+There is, of course, high speed fibre optic WiFi throughout.